ialbert/plac/doc/plac_adv.rst

 the interpreter should be run in a separated process or thread.
 The default port for the plac_ server is 2199, and the command to signal end-of-connection is EOF.
-For instance, here is how you could manage remote import on a database (say a SQLite db):
+For instance, here is how you could manage remote import on a database (say an SQLite db):

 .. include:: server_ex.py
    :literal: